IdkwhatImD0ing/Obsidian-Vault/CSE180/Lecture 5, Aggregates and Group By.md

 This return one tuple that combines all the different tuples into one based on studioName

 Group By _DOES NOT_ ignore Null.
 There will a group called Null

+## Having

+Appears after a Group By

+Only adds to solution if the Tuple fits the condition as well as meeting the group requirements